solo-io/gloo/devel/contributing/issues.md

 - Copy the error message from the failed job (logs are discarded after a few months).

 ## Security Issues
-We take Gloo Gateway's security very seriously.
-If you've found a security issue or a potential security issue in Gloo Gateway, please **DO NOT** file a public Github issue.
+We take kgateway's security very seriously.
+If you've found a security issue or a potential security issue in kgateway, please **DO NOT** file a public Github issue, instead see https://github.com/kgateway-dev/community/blob/main/CVE.md for how to submit.

-*Instead, send your report privately to security@solo.io*